kraw3k/my-weight/README.md

 ## Live
 https://kraw3k.github.io/my-weight

+You can use test account (sign in with email):
+email: test@test.test
+password: 123456

 ## Firebase config

 All You need to do is create Firebase project and connect it with this app.